Silva-Mo/Library/README.md

 [LIVE DEMO](https://silva-mo.github.io/Library/)

 ## About
 That is my first TOP JS project.
-It requires a good understanding of JS (Objects, Prototypes, and Object Constructors) and intermediate HTML/CSS concepts.
+It requires a good understanding of JS (Objects, Prototypes, and Object Constructors, Classes) and intermediate HTML/CSS concepts.

 Alhamdulillah